copernicus-mogley/zkav.club/README.md

 Zk Av Club Recording Station is a simple setup we bring to events so people can record solid audio/video without bringing gear or a production team.

 You bring the conversation.
-We handle the mics and capture.
-Nothing gets published without your approval.
+We handle the mics, framing, and levels.
+Nothing goes out without your OK.

+We’ll keep it simple, even when the room isn’t.

 The content belongs to the creator(s) in it.
 Our job is to record it with care and steward the source safely into the public archive, with clean metadata and a respectful consent trail.